mpc-sdk/framework/README.md

 ### Tests

-To run the integration tests using the native client:
+To run the tests using the native client:

 ```
-cargo nextest run
+cargo make test
 ```

 For webassembly and node binding tests see the README files in the conformance directory.